-In this world, there are choices for everything, and with that we now have an entire generation that cannot make decisions.
+There are choices for everything in this world, and with that, we now have an entire generation that cannot make decisions.

-If you make a mistake, learn from the mistake, but at least you made a decision (unless that decision was to get a pay-day loan, in which case, that was a BAD decision), so be a grown up and move on.
-Everyone makes mistakes, I can respect someone who makes mistakes (and learn), I can’t respect people who refuse to do anything.
+If you make a mistake, learn from the error, but at least you made a decision (unless that decision was to get a pay-day loan, in which case, that was a BAD decision), so be a grown-up and move on.
+Everyone makes mistakes.
+I can respect someone who makes mistakes (and learn).
+I can’t respect people who refuse to do anything.

 Are you afraid of all these choices, or do you relish and enjoy your freedom of choice?